 GTmetrix is a popular website monitoring tool that allows users to test their website through powerful tools such as YSlow and PageSpeed.
 Just like Pingdom, it lets you change the test location.
 Moreover, you will get detailed reports of your website performance along with the summary of the results.

 When you build your website with Mindspun, you never have to worry about bloated loading times and prolonged waits.
 Mindspun is fast, simple, and sleek.
 Our servers offer next to no downtime.
 Build your site with Mindspun today.

-Looking for a website builder that never lags?
+Looking for a website that never lags?
 Check out Mindspun today!